TakeprofitTechnology/ReleaseNotes/Risk profiling panel.md

 ## Version 2025.5.20.527 (20 May, 2025)
 ### Changes
 * Initial balance calculation is improved.
+* The notifications calculation is added to the log files.

 ## Version 2025.5.19.860 (19 May, 2025)
 ### Features